 Assess whether there is a viable business opportunity that can be built to meet this need

-Build a compelling pitch presentation to secure support from potential investors and other business partners.
+Communicate the commercial value of their work to secure support from potential investors and other business partners.

 Agencies that fund medical research are under increasing pressure to translate funded research projects to commercial entities.
 These commercial entities can obtain the necessary external capital needed to advance the technology to a point where it will change health care.
 The VA is no different in encountering these problems as a funding agency, and the problems are compounded by the VA’s unique mission to address the health care needs of Veterans.
 But this translational research process is long, complicated, and expensive.
 Further, translational researchers are not trained in the skills needed to identify and address these challenges.
 Finally, these problems are typically faced only after significant research progress has been made, meaning that any required changes require costly delays for revisions or new studies.

 The VA has made tangible progress in advancing translational research, but now needs a way to embed the knowledge required for efficient technology transfer in the culture of VA researchers to increase efficiency, improve quality, and have a greater effect on the health care of Veterans.
-To accomplish this, the VA Translational Education and Mentoring (VA-TEAM) Center proposes a two-phase approach to educate VA’s translational research community and identify VA’s most promising translational research projects for experienced project management, advising, and mentoring.
+To accomplish this, the VA Translational Education and Mentoring (VA-TEAM) Center delivers a two-phase approach to educate VA’s translational research community and identify VA’s most promising translational research projects for experienced project management, advising, and mentoring.

 The long-term objective is to create a lasting culture of translational focus for the VA research network.
 When investigators are taught about the translational pathway from beginning to end, it changes how they think about their research and their role in the translational ecosystem.
 With this knowledge, they improve how they approach all aspects of the research endeavor, from funding sources, grant writing, hiring students and staff, approaching mentors, and even selecting the conferences where they choose to present their work.
 Underlying these changes is an understanding of the fundamental necessity of all successful translational work: developing a valuable solution to a robust clinical need.